danieleongari/saturdaymorningdsprojects/README.md

 Collection of quick & dirty data science projects aimed to investigate topics that I find interesting.

-Title inspired from [Andriew Ng's quote](https://www.youtube.com/watch?v=733m6qBH-jI) *"Passion is what you do on Saturday morning"*.
+Title inspired from [Andriew Ng's quote](https://www.youtube.com/watch?v=733m6qBH-jI): *"Fun" is what you do on Saturday morning*.

 ## Projects on [nbViewer](https://nbviewer.org/)
 ### 01 - Will I ever retire in Italy?